jreisinger/docs/blog/gosec/2023-09-26-go-for-cybersecurity-learning.md

 $ go run tls/server/echo.go -cert localhost.pem -key localhost-key.pem
 ```

 X509 certificates contain server's public key, along with its identity and a signature by a trusted authority (typically a Certificate Authority).
-You can have a look:
+We can have a look:

 ```sh
 $ openssl x509 -in localhost.pem -text -noout